gaw1ik/Random-Forests-and-Computer-Vision-for-Classification-of-Defects-in-Silicon-Nanopillar-Arrays/README.md

 ### Discussion of Performance:
 #### Edge Non Etch
 The approach handles a few of the defect categories fairly well.
 Scores in precision and recall for edge non-etch are perfect.
 This is likely to instill an overly optimistic level of performance.
 Edge non etch is so common in this particular wafer, that the edge square feature is probably over-predictive for this type of defect.
 Basically, if there is a defect in an edge square, the algorithm is very likely to classify it as a edge non etch, which happens to be correct very often in this sample, but wouldn't necessarily be the case in other samples.

 This can be helped by adding additional features that check for the local spatial location and orientation of the defect, for instance, to make sure that the defect actually exists on the outer edge of the edge square before it is classified as an edge defect.
 This feature was actually included in my rule-based model which I discuss in my publication (currently in review), but I did not have time to code that into this project.

 #### Edge Etch Delay
 The story is fairly similar with predictions of edge etch delay.
 The model technically performs very well on this sample, but I am aware of potential failure modes similar to the ones for edge non etch if the model were to be applied to future samples.

 #### Particle Voids
 Particle void classification scores perfectly on precision, meaning that of the devices that had been classified as having particle void defects, that prediction was correct 100% of the time.
 However, recall for particle voids is of sub-par performance, meaning that there were devices affected by particle defects that were not identified as being positive for this type of defect.
-When flags were raised, the flags were accurate, but many flags weren't raised where they should have been.
+In other words: When flags were raised, the flags were accurate, but many flags weren't raised where they should have been.

 #### Non-fill Voids and Etch Delay
 Performance for non-fill voids is decent, but not great.
 Similar is the case for etch delay.